360macky/case-studies/site/posts/miniedit.md

   }
 ```

-## Designing the User Interface
+### Designing the User Interface

 The user interface is designed with a responsive design, so it can be used on any device.
 The user interface is very simple, it has a button to upload an image, and a button to download the image after applying the filters.

-## Deployment Process
+### Deployment

-MiniEdit is deployed on GitHub Pages.
+MiniEdit is deployed on <a href="https://pages.github.com" target="_blank">GitHub Pages</a>.
+The deployment is done automatically when a new commit is pushed to the repository.

 ## License